HPInc/Azure_Deployments/README.md

 Description and instructions for different deployments and architectures.

 ## modules/
-The building blocks of deployments, e.g. a Domain Controller, a Cloud Access Connector, a Workstation, etc.
+The building blocks of deployments, e.g. a Domain Controller, an Anyware Connector, a Workstation, etc.

 ## tools/